particle-iot/docs/src/content/getting-started/developer-tools/cli.md

 ## Flashing using serial (listening mode)

-We recommend that you use DFU mode (blinking yellow) with `particle flash --usb` instead of listening mode (blinking dark blue).
+We recommend that you use DFU mode (blinking yellow) with `particle flash --local` instead of listening mode (blinking dark blue).

 In the long-ago past the CLI did not install drivers for DFU mode, so `--serial` mode was sometimes easier.
 However, listening mode does not communicate errors well, and also is subject to interference from user application firmware, and is no longer recommended.